 We believed that God was calling us to work together in a fledgling, Messianic "apostolic" ministry team to plant and oversee Messianic congregations.
 This team eventually took on the name "Tikkun" meaning "restoration" in Hebrew, based on Peter’s “prophecy” in Acts 3:21.
 Despite our many mistakes and immaturities, God continued to bless and the network continued to grow.

-In 1992 Eitan and Asher moved to Israel along with a few other team members.
+In 1992 Eitan, Asher, and their families moved to Israel along with a few other team members.
 Eitan began serving in the north region, raising up what came to be the Tents of Mercy network; while Asher focused on the “central” part of the country (the Tel Aviv-Jerusalem corridor) and what became the Revive Israel network.

 Amazingly enough, only by the grace of God, after over four decades all these congregations, ministries and leaders are still cooperating together and have become a testimony of covenantal faithfulness and partnership.